 Validation of practice hours (to be included with your application):

 We require a record of your Continuing Professional Development (CPD) demonstrating activities undertaken in the 12 months prior to application.
 You should complete your CPD Portfolio.
-This will then be pre-filled into your credentialling application.

 Download the CPD Portfolio Points Guide (PDF - 0.85MB) for more information.

 The referee report can be written by:

 Your manager or immediate supervisor (they do not need to be a CDE or ADEA member)

 Provide an independent view of the applicant’s ability to meet ADEA CDE core competencies